-The Implementing Trustee from the FL TIG, through their third-party agent, the TPL, would be responsible for acquiring the proposed parcels, and overseeing construction of the infrastructure and amenities as designed and contracted (except for the infrastructure and amenities proposed for Little Redfish Lake Addition to Grayton Beach State Park, for which the Florida Park Service would oversee design and construction).
+The Implementing Trustee from the FL TIG, through their third-party agent, the TPL, would be responsible for acquiring the proposed parcels, and overseeing construction of the infrastructure and amenities as designed and contracted.
 During the first year following completion of construction, TPL and/or FDEP employees would document the use of the parks by the public.
-After the first year, the respective county would document the use of the park by the public for Alligator Point Park (Franklin County) and the Salinas Park Addition (Gulf County), while the Florida Park Service would document use for Little Redfish Lake Addition to Grayton Beach State Park.
+After the first year, Gulf County would document the use of the park by the public.